cado-security/product-help/docs/cado-response/discovery-import/automation.md

 The Cado platform allows you to define automation rules to better prepare for incidents in cloud environments.
 These automation rules allow you to define in advance
 * What data you want to collect
-* The alert triggers taht will trigger a response
+* The alert triggers that will trigger a response
 * Against which cloud resources, and
 * What response actions you want to take